Westley Allan Dodd: Early life

 Westley Allan Dodd was born in Toppenish, Washington, on July 3, 1961, the oldest of three children to James and Carol Dodd.
 Dodd was raised in Richland, Washington.
 He claimed he was never abused or neglected as a child, though he did state that the words "I love you" were never said to him as he grew up and that he could not remember saying them in return.
-Dodd's younger brother Gregory was arrested in 2016 for attempting to meet an undercover HSI agent for sex who was posing as a 13-year-old girl and her mother.
+In a court document, Dodd's younger sister said about their upbringing: "We were never beaten, we had food and clothes, but there was just no family, no love."
+Dodd's younger brother Gregory was arrested in 2016 for attempting to meet an undercover Homeland Security agent for sex who was posing as a 13-year-old girl and her mother.

 The Seattle Times reported that Dodd described in a diary written during his imprisonment that his father had been emotionally and physically abusive, that he was often neglected in favor of his younger siblings and that he witnessed violent fights between his parents.
 At school, Dodd was not welcomed into any social groups, leaving him with no friends.
 By the age of 9 he had discovered that he was sexually attracted to other boys.
 On July 3, 1976—Dodd's fifteenth birthday—his father attempted suicide following an argument with his wife.